 Navigating the various support services and resources available to you can be challenging, especially if you are coming to the UK from abroad.
 International students are invited to attend an orientation session just prior to the start of the academic year.

-This provides an opportunity to meet fellow international students and learn more about the support services available through the Student Affairs department - topics covered include International Student Life, Money Matters, Health and Welfare, Study Skills, Cultural Awareness and Managing Transitions, and Safety and Security.
+All new international students are invited to join the Student Experience Team for a special orientation and welcome event at the School, prior to the start of the new academic year.
+This orientation event will be an opportunity to meet staff and fellow international students, and to find out about services and support available to you, and to complete enrolment.
+Topics covered include International Student Life, Money Matters, Health and Welfare, Study Skills, Cultural Awareness and Managing Transitions, and Safety and Security.

 As part of the ongoing support service for International Students, the School operates a buddy scheme to put new students into contact with current students (both UK and international).
 Buddies write to new students before the start of the autumn term, sharing tips on adjusting to living and studying in a new environment, and are available to offer advice and support throughout the academic year.